Arijit-datascience/CIFAR10_Image_Recognition/README.md

    * [train.py](/models/train.py): Train code.

 * [utils](/utils) has code for our visualization needs.
-   * [plots.py](/utils/plots.py): Visualization for Train, Test logs, sample images that were miss predicted.
+   * [plots.py](/utils/plots.py): Visualization for Train, Test logs and sample images.

 * [CIFAR10_Image_Recognition.ipynb](/CIFAR10_Image_Recognition.ipynb) is the one notebook to rule them all!
 To see the final results of experiments.